dlccyes/CollegeNotes/docs/software-development/System Design.md

 - leader dies -> promote a follower to leader
     - possible data loss since it may not be up to date with the leader if using async

-#### Some Properties

-- eventual consistency
-    - if no input, followers will eventually catch up with the leader
-- read-your-writes consistency
-    - after a user updating its own stuff, it should be able to see the updates
-    - can be achieve by reading the user's profile from leader and other stuff from followers
-- monotonic reads
-    - read$_t$ should retrieves a later state than read$_{t-1}$
-    - can be achieved by each user always reads from the same replica
-        - can be achieved by ranged based [[#load balancing]]

 ### Multi-Leader Replication

 - only for across data centers, while still using [[#Leader-Based Replication]] inside each data center